 To help manage the risks, design engineers wanted to monitor any movement of the walls during the modification process and then monitor the performance of the walls during and after tunneling.
 To be useful, the monitoring system would have to provide near-real time data.
 GEO-Instruments was selected to provide this service and succeeded in installing and commissioning the system in just four weeks.

-Instrumentation included tiltmeters for monitoring rotation, beam sensors and for monitoring surface deformations, inclinometers for monitoring subsurface deformations, and AMTS for 3D point measurements.
+Instrumentation included tiltmeters for monitoring rotation, beam sensors for monitoring surface deformations, inclinometers for monitoring subsurface deformations, and AMTS for 3D point measurements.
 Six data loggers collected readings, which were then forwarded to a web-based database.

 The designers also requested that laser scanners be integrated into the monitoring system.
 This would be the first use of a pulsed laser scanner for a geotechnical application.
 GEO-Instruments implemented an automated laser scanner system to make full scans of both walls twice per day.
 To make the scans useful for geotechnical monitoring, scan targets were placed in precise vertical arrays at 10 locations.
 These allowed calculations of vertical displacements and also served as reference points for the scans.
 An on-site computer ran a specially written program to provide least-square corrections and calculations of vertical profiles for upload to the project database.